-Executing the basic CRUD commands is nothing new when it comes to building a system.
-A well-thought system it’s very agnostic, and concepts are transferable within different lower level products.
-Some of the most popular RDBMS involve PostgreSQL, OracleSQL, MySQL.
-But where does the data comes from?
-How often does the data change?
-How many files do we have, and how often we get new ones?
-Can we blame IoT 🛰 devices?
+Executing basic CRUD commands is standard practice when building a system.
+A well-designed system is highly agnostic, and its concepts can be transferred between different lower-level products.
+Some of the most popular RDBMS include PostgreSQL, OracleSQL, and MySQL.
+But where does the data originate?
+How frequently does it change?
+How many files are there, and how often do we receive new ones?
+Could IoT 🛰 devices be a factor?

 To the infinity and beyond… - Buzz Lightyear 1995

-In the following application are given directory paths of where the client-side system is storing data files based on a music application product.
-I analyzed the data, build its entities and form the basic link between them.
-The analytics team is particularly interested in understanding what songs users are listening to.
+The application below provides directory paths where the client-side system stores data files for a music application product.
+I analyzed the data, built its entities, and established the fundamental links between them.
+The analytics team is keen to understand which songs users are listening to.

 cur.execute("DROP DATABASE IF EXISTS ...")